state-alchemists/zrb/README.md

 You can also run a Docker compose file, start a Web server, generate a CRUD application, or set up multiple servers simultaneously.

-See [our getting started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md) to learn more about the details.
+See [our getting started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md) and [tutorials](https://github.com/state-alchemists/zrb/blob/main/docs/tutorials/README.md) to learn more about the details.

 ## Zrb as A Low-Code Framework

-Aside from defining your own tasks, Zrb also has some built-in tasks.
-Those built-in tasks allow you to build and run a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application.
+Zrb has some built-in tasks that allow you to create and run a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application.

 Let's see the following example.